New Study Finds Asthma Patients Rely Heavily on Rescue Inhalers, Condition Proves Difficult To Diagnose

 By Editoral Team

-In a new national survey of asthma patients, Health Union, and its new online community Asthma.net, reveals that most were satisfied with the care they received; however, the most frequently used form of treatment, at 89%, is the rescue inhaler.
+In a new syndicated research study of asthma patients, Health Union, and its new online community Asthma.net, reveals that most were satisfied with the care they received; however, the most frequently used form of treatment, at 89%, is the rescue inhaler.
 The results also show the difficult path many people have prior to being correctly diagnosed with asthma.
 While 44% of people living with asthma started experiencing symptoms prior to adulthood, almost one in three people went through a series of tests or were misdiagnosed before being diagnosed with asthma.

 Asthma is a common disorder involving inflammation and swelling of the airways affecting about 25.7 million people in the U.S., including seven million children.
 Inflammation of the airways makes people living with asthma overly sensitive to many inhaled items or “triggers,” such as allergens, molds, viruses, or chemicals.
 Symptoms include coughing, wheezing, shortness of breath, and chest tightness, which can become very intense.